ProcStack/pxlDataManager/README.md

    - *(With plans for further training of `ControlNet`'s existing models based on your alterations)*

 Final implementation, *currently not added*, is to add ProcStack's altered StableDiffusion directly into `pxlDataManager` itself.
+<br>&nbsp;&nbsp;Randomized prompts per image per iteration,
+<br>&nbsp;&nbsp;Better organization of outputs,
+<br>&nbsp;&nbsp;Clean output names,
-<br>Randomized prompts per image per iteration, more organized outputs, better output names, and optional ranking for a personal "expected output" AI for future input prompts.
+<br>&nbsp;&nbsp;And optional ranking of a personal "expected output" AI for future input prompts.

 For now, custom implementations are not being added to `pxlDataManager` as its out-of-date by a few months.
-<br>I'll be modularizing my alterations for an agnostic approach to AI generations.
+<br>&nbsp;&nbsp;I'll be modularizing my alterations for an agnostic approach to AI generations.
-<br>*(Any on-the-fly repository pulls will be added soon, most likely from a ProcStack branch of the core StableDiffusion repo)*
+<br>&nbsp;&nbsp;*(Any on-the-fly repository pulls will be added soon, most likely from a ProcStack branch of the core StableDiffusion repo)*

 <hr>

 ## What's In pxlDataManager?
 *(All scripts have stand-alone PyQt5 versions, works-in-progress though.)*

-`pxlDataManager.py` - **MAIN**; Primary Image Organization Manager; Import folder hierarchies of images for easy viewing, including all below image and file tools.
+ - `pxlDataManager.py` <br> **MAIN**; Primary Image Organization Manager; Import folder hierarchies of images for easy viewing, including all below image and file tools.
 While also organizing the outputs from all the scripts below in `./Projects/PROJECT_NAME`

-`ControlNetGenerator.py` - **WIP** ControlNet Preprocessors; Generate and alter ControlNet data prior to AI usage.
+ - `utils/ControlNetGenerator.py` <br> **WIP** ControlNet Preprocessors; Generate and alter ControlNet data prior to AI usage.

-`ViewportGL.py` - **WIP** PyOpenGL scripts for easy image cropping, interaction, and visual effects.
+ - `utils/ViewportGL.py` <br> **WIP** PyOpenGL scripts for easy image cropping, interaction, and visual effects.

-`FaceFinder.py` - Find, Isolate, and Align faces in provided images.
+ - `utils/FaceFinder.py` <br> Find, Isolate, and Align faces in provided images.
 Based on `GFPGAN`

-`FileIngester.py` - Load all found files within directories for adding arbitrary data.
+ - `utils/FileIngester.py` <br> Load all found files within directories for adding arbitrary data.
 This creates JSON dictionary files with any custom user data saved.
 This extends the limitations of image META data, but only within the `FileIngester.py` / `pxlDataManager.py` pipelines.

-`ImageToPrompt.py` - Generate a Prompt from a provided Image.
+ - `utils/ImageToPrompt.py` <br> Generate a Prompt from a provided Image.
 Currently only using BLIP.
 Based on `clip-interrogator`

-`TrainingLabelGenerator.py` - Easy file organizations and text editor for Prompt'ed images for AI training.
-Will export Image + Text file pairs for easy injestion for Textural Inversion and HyperNet training.
+ - `utils/TrainingLabelGenerator.py` <br> Easy file organizations and text editor for Prompt'ed images for AI training.  <br> Will export Image + Text file pairs for easy injestion for Textural Inversion and HyperNet training.

 <hr>